Words and pics by Stuart Grant

-Back in the March 2019 issue, Stuart Grant doffed his cap to 60 years of the mighty Mini with a look at a 1275E variant, one of the last versions made at South Africa’s Blackheath production plant.
-But when the chance came to join in the 60th celebrations at the Knysna Motor Show, he teamed up with a trio of Mini’Formance-prepared cars on an epic 2 500km road trip in the big daddy of locally assembled Minis – a 1967 Cooper S.
+Back in the March 2019 issue, I doffed our cloth cap to 60 years of the mighty Mini with a look at a 1275E variant, one of the last versions made at South Africa’s Blackheath production plant.
+But when the chance came to join in the 60th celebrations at the Knysna Motor Show, I teamed up with a trio of Mini’Formance-prepared cars on an epic 2 500km road trip in the big daddy of locally assembled Minis – a 1967 Cooper S.

 I know what you are thinking… a Mini isn’t exactly a Gran Tourer made for swallowing up the kilometres.
 But hey, in the 1960s many a family would have holidayed in similar cars (probably not even as fancy as a Cooper S), so who was I to complain?
 And besides, it promised to be an adventure.